 These are local and regional networks of families who connect around a common purpose: home education.
 On this page, we will guide you on how to locate your closest local or virtual homeschool group in Missouri, and we will also explore one of the coolest outgrowths of support groups: homeschool cooperatives.

 Missouri Homeschool Groups

 If you don’t already know families near you who are homeschooling, it’s time to find some!
 In recent years, most homeschool groups are organized where parents are already hanging out: Facebook.
 Because it’s completely free to create a Facebook group, this method of communication has become preferred over costly websites or even email listservs.
 That’s why we recommend that when you first begin your search for support groups near you, you start with America’s most popular social network.

 You may be surprised how many homeschool groups are already active in Missouri, and some will even have a specific focus, such as special needs or unschooling.
-But if you search high and low and still can’t locate an established group for your area, don’t stress.
-State-level support groups, such as Time4Learning’s Missouri homeschooling families community, will still provide you with plenty of helpful advice and encouragement.

 To get you started with your search, we’ve put together a list of local homeschool groups from around Missouri that have a currently active Facebook community.

 Be sure to visit Time4Learning’s Missouri parent forum where you’ll be able to connect with other families in The Show-Me State and discover additional resources.

 Certainly, homeschooling has its pros and cons, but one thing that some parents miss when home educating is participating in group learning activities.
 This can be particularly true for lessons that benefit from the involvement of multiple people such as physical education and lab science.
 A solution that homeschool families across the country have incorporated is the organization of homeschool cooperatives, also called “co-ops.”